2024 Kansas City Chiefs season

 In the Divisional Round, the top-seeded Chiefs defeated the Houston Texans 23–14 to advance to their seventh consecutive AFC Championship Game (only trailing the 2011–2018 Patriots for the most ever) as Andy Reid became the fourth head coach to pass 300 wins, including postseason.
 (Note: George Halas, Don Shula, and Bill Belichick were the first three.)
 The Chiefs defeated the Buffalo Bills 32–29 in the AFC Championship Game to advance to their third straight Super Bowl, becoming the first two-time defending Super Bowl champion to play for a possible third consecutive title.
-In a rematch of Super Bowl LVII from two years prior, Kansas City faced the NFC champion Philadelphia Eagles in Super Bowl LIX, but this time lost to Philadelphia in a 40–22 blowout.
-With the loss, the Chiefs failed to complete their three–peat bid and became the seventh consecutive team with 15 wins in the regular season who failed to win the Super Bowl, joining the Lions, who lost earlier in the playoffs to the Washington Commanders.
-Additionally, the Chiefs were also the first 15-win team to lose the Super Bowl since the 2015 Carolina Panthers, and the first defending Super Bowl champion to lose the following year's Super Bowl since their 2020 season, where they lost Super Bowl LV to the Tampa Bay Buccaneers after winning Super Bowl LIV.
+In a rematch of Super Bowl LVII from two years prior, Kansas City faced the NFC champion Philadelphia Eagles in Super Bowl LIX, but this time lost to Philadelphia by a lopsided score of 22-40.
+The crushing defeat ended Kansas City's hopes of completing the first Super Bowl three–peat in NFL history.
+With the loss, the Chiefs became the first 15-win team to lose the Super Bowl since the 2015 Carolina Panthers, and the seventh consecutive team to post 15 or more regular season wins and fail to win the Super Bowl, joining the Lions, who lost earlier in the playoffs to the Washington Commanders.
+Additionally, the Chiefs became the first defending Super Bowl champion to lose the following year's Super Bowl since 2020, when the Chiefs themselves lost Super Bowl LV to the Tampa Bay Buccaneers after winning Super Bowl LIV.
+The Chiefs also became the first franchise in NFL history to lose in two Super Bowls as the defending Super Bowl champions.